StormicK/rustypandas/README.md

 ## Acknowledgments

-- The Tauri and Leptos communities for their excellent tools and support.
+- The Tauri and SolidJS communities for their excellent tools and support.
+I also want to thank the developers of Giphy and TailwindCSS for their amazing APIs and frameworks.

 ## Contact